cwilson80/hello-world/README.md

 ## information about myself
 - My name is **Connor**
-- I want to become a *software ddeveloper*
+- I want to become a *software developer*